Kenya flights disrupted by airport workers strike

-Hundreds of air passengers are stranded in Kenya because of a strike at Nairobi's international airport by the Kenya Aviation Workers Union.
+Hundreds of air passengers were stranded Wednesday in Kenya because of a strike at Nairobi's international airport by the Kenya Aviation Workers Union.

 Police violently dispersed striking workers who attempted to protest at the Jomo Kenyatta International Airport.

-The union said in a statement Wednesday that the strike was over the proposed takeover of the Kenya Airport Authority, that runs airports, by the country's loss-making airline.
+Kenya's military took over screening and security services at the airport following the strike.

-A statement from the union Wednesday demanded the removal of the Kenya Airways top management.
+The union said in a statement that the strike was over the proposed takeover of the Kenya Airport Authority, that runs airports, by the country's loss-making airline, Kenya Airways.
+It demanded the removal of the top management of Kenya Airways and the Kenya Airport Authority.

 Sign Up and Save